-^{}We are grateful for the continued guidance and feedback of Margaux Luflade and Petra Todd.
-We are also thankful for additional comments from Francesco Agostinelli, Jere Behrman, Hanming Fang, and Viviana Rodriguez, as well as other faculty and participants at the University of Pennsylvania Empirical Microeconomics lunch seminar.
+^{}We are grateful for the continued guidance and feedback of Petra Todd and Margaux Luflade.
+We are also thankful for additional comments from Lance Lochner, Francesco Agostinelli, Jere Behrman, Ulrich Doraszelski, Hanming Fang, and Viviana Rodriguez, as well as other faculty and participants at the University of Pennsylvania Empirical Microeconomics lunch seminar.
+We benefited from helpful comments and suggestions from participants at the Economics Graduate Student Conference at Washington University in St. Louis and the Association for Education Finance and Policy.
 We finally thank Richard Ingersoll and Rebecca Maynard for assistance in data acquisition.
 This paper was supported by the National Science Foundation Graduate Research Fellowship Program and the Institute of Education Sciences, U.S. Department of Education, through Grant R305B200035 to the University of Pennsylvania.
 The opinions expressed are those of the authors and do not represent views of the Institute or the U.S. Department of Education.
 Contact information: Shure: University of Pennsylvania, klbeamer@upenn.edu.
 Weingarten: University of Pennsylvania, zachwein@upenn.edu.